-It is natural for a dog to guard something that is important to him if he feels like you are going to take it.
-Teach your puppy that your hand brings good things to him versus takes them away.
-If we don’t it is possible that we will have a dog who growls or bites if approached too closely while eating.
-This can be very frustrating and dangerous.
+It is natural for a dog to guard something that is important to them if they feel like you are going to take it.
+Teach your puppy that your hand always brings good things to them versus takes it away.

 Do these exercises 4 or 5 times a week during the first 18 weeks of the pup’s life.
 Continue on with once a week, then every couple of weeks, and then periodically until the dog is mature (see Your Puppy’s Development).

-It takes very little effort to ensure that a young puppy will not grow up to guard his food bowl.
-It is much harder to curb even a seven month dog of the behavior.
-Even after maturity, every now and again it is important to practice some of these exercises with your adult dog.
+It takes very little effort to decrease the likelihood that your puppy will grow up to guard their food bowl.
+It is much harder to curb even a seven-month dog of the behavior.
+Even after maturity, now and again it is important to practice some of these exercises with your dog.
 Just like people, dogs can get rusty.

 If your puppy is already showing signs (freezing, growling, eating fast) of being uncomfortable as you approach when he is eating please seek the help of a certified coach.

 As the puppy is eating out of his dish, approach, and say hello.
-Drop a tasty piece of meat or cheese by the bowl.
-Walk away, repeat 5 times.
+Drop a tasty piece of meat or cheese close to the bowl.
+Walk away, repeat five times.

-Approach the puppy while he is eating and offer him a piece of meat or cheese from your hand, right beside the bowl, then turn and walk away.
+Approach the puppy while they are eating and offer them a piece of meat or cheese from your hand then turn and walk away.
 Repeat this exercise five times in a row.

-Be sure to stay in the proximity of the puppy whenever he is eating, do not get in the habit of giving the dog his food, and then leaving the room.
-It is important that the dog becomes accustomed to having people and activity around him while he eats.
+Be sure to stay in the proximity of the puppy whenever they are eating, versus giving them a bowl then leaving the room.
+It is important they becomes accustomed to having people and activity around while eating.

-The puppy feels comfortable with people in close proximity while he is eating.
+The puppy feels comfortable with people in close proximity while they are eating.

 Hand-feeding is a great way to spend some time together.
 All the pup’s food for one straight week comes from your hand, not the bowl.